EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 John was promptly arrested again.

 ## Motivated reasoning
 Is it possible that no matter what evidence is presented to you, your opinion could never change?
 Ask yourself "What would change my mind?".
-If you can come up with no answer, then you are not making a rational argument, you have a [dogmatic belief](https://en.wikipedia.org/wiki/Dogma).
+If you can come up with no answer, then you are not engaging in rational argument, you have a [dogmatic belief](https://en.wikipedia.org/wiki/Dogma).

 > John: I believe the earth is flat
 >